36" minimum height when surface is 30"+ above grade

 Minimum tread width of 10" - maximum difference among treads 3/8"

 Connecting stairs to deck: Extended backer board below rim joist.
-Attachment methods vary depending on the style of stairs but this is very common and reliable technique.
+Attachment methods vary depending on the style of stairs but this is a very common and reliable technique.

 Maximum 16'-6" span for solid stringer (southern pine)